philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

     -   Test the filter by selecting different dates in the date picker control

-    -   Select a visit and verify that display form is working properly
+    -   Select a visit and verify that display form is working properly by selecting the **>** symbol to view item details.

     -   Return to the gallery and press **+** to create a new visit.
 Verify that edit form contains required columns including visitor, building, and scheduled start and end dates.

     -   Fill in the information and submit.
 Verify that the new record appears in the gallery.
+You may need to scroll down or resort the gallery to see new records.

-    -   Create at least 2 more visits.
+    -   Create and verify at least 2 more visits.

     -   Press **ESC** key or click the **X** icon to close preview mode.